- Step-by-Step Guidance

 - Brain Retraining Techniques

-Can our thoughts and feelings really miraculously heal, or slowly destroy our physical health and well being?
+Can our thoughts and feelings really impact our physical health?
 Join us as we interview top researchers, best-selling authors, and field experts about the astonishing ways the mind can affect the body.
-Powered by Curable, an online program that uses mindbody techniques to relieve chronic pain.
+Powered by Curable, an online program that uses science-backed techniques to relieve chronic pain.